evykassirer/notes/cs241/class_notes.md

 		format code
 		address

-The headers has a cookie to let us know it is a MIPS file, and then the lengths of the whole fille and the code.
-The format code is always 1 for the relocation entry, and the associated address is the address in the MIPS code of the relocatable word.
+- The headers has a cookie to let us know it is a MIPS file, and then the lengths of the whole fille and the code.
+- The format code is always 1 for the relocation entry, and the associated address is the address in the MIPS code of the relocatable word.

-Header is always of size 12.
+- Header is always of size 12.
 In our example on the slide, code is size 32 and symbol table is size 16.

-We note that 0x10000002 is MIPS for beq $0, $0, $2, ie a command to skip header, so that MERL files can be executed as ordinary MIPS programs (if loaded at 0x00)
+- We note that 0x10000002 is MIPS for beq $0, $0, $2, ie a command to skip header, so that MERL files can be executed as ordinary MIPS programs (if loaded at 0x00)

 We also want the assembler to generate relocatable object code (like we did by adding relocs in the example) which is cs241.relasm, which we will get eventually

 Relocation Tool: cs241.merl
 - input: merl file and a relocation address α
 - output: non-relocatable mips file with merl header and footer removed, ready to load at address α

 Loader Tools: mips.two-ints, mips.array
 - both of these take an optional 2nd argument, which is the address to load the mips file

 Example: Load myobj.merl at 0x10000

 	java cs241.merl 0x10000 < myobj.merl > myobj.mips
 	java mips.twoint myobj.mips 0x10000

 we note relocation is typically done by the loader - we do it this way as a visualization of the process

 Loader Relocation Algorithm:

-read() //skip cookie, MERL check endMod <- read() // end of MERL file codeLen <- read() - 12 // lengthof code a <- findFreeRam (codeLen+stack)
+	read() //skip cookie, MERL check
+	endMod <- read() // end of MERL file codeLen <- read() - 12 // lengthof code
+	a <- findFreeRam (codeLen+stack)
 	for (i=0; i < codeLen; i += 4) MEM[a+i] <-read() //load code into memory
 	i <- codeLen+12 //position of footer
 	// Perform Relocation
 	while (i < endMod)
 		format <- read
 		if (format == 1) //always 1 for now
 			rel <- read()
-		MEM[a+rel-12] += a-12 //adjust by α, back by 12 (no head - still offset from 0,
-							  // but we don't include the header anymore else ERROR
+			MEM[a+rel-12] += a-12
+			//adjust by α, back by 12 (no head - still offset from 0, but we do not include the header anymore else ERROR
 		i += 8
 	end

 ---